rotheconrad/F100_Prok_Recombination/README.md

 - [datashader](https://datashader.org/)
 - [pygam](https://pygam.readthedocs.io/)

 *Python and all packages can be easily installed with conda or pip.
-Prodigal, BLAST+ and MMseqs2 can also be installed with [Conda](https://docs.conda.io/en/latest/miniconda.html).*
+Prodigal, BLAST+ and MMseqs2 can also be installed easily with [Conda](https://docs.conda.io/en/latest/miniconda.html).
+Just search "conda install name"*

 #### References